guysherman/si-plugins/README.md

 *	Bias controls where the centre of the clipping range is, but it is not a DC bias applied to the signal, rather it is a bias applied to the clipping thresholds.
 *	Range sets the distance between the clipping thresholds.
 So, with a bias of 0 and a range of 1, signals will clip at +/- 0.5.

+## SI-D2 - SI Distorion #2
+This is a slightly more advanced distortion - tanh(ax) where `a` is a coefficient that can range from 0.5 to 2, and x is the input sample.
+This gives a smooth(ish) edge to the clipping, which the user can control with the 'Slope' parameter.

+There are three knobs:
+*	Gain - pre-amplification
+*	Slope - the coefficient `a` in tanh(ax)\
+*	Level - essentially an attenuator (in case it gets too loud)

 # Other notes